mateuszjurewicz/notes_public/notes/English Vocabulary.md

 an ancient musical instrument, often in the form of a ram's horn, used for ancient Jewish religious purposes.
 Learned form the musical Godspell.
 - `snaggletooth` & `snaggletoothed`
 a tooth that is broken or not in alignment with the others
+- `soporific`
+inducing sleep or drowsiness (e.g. motions of a train or a rocking chair).
+As a noun it refers to a substance that induce sleep.
+Can also mean "sleepy" of a person or mood.
 - `specious`
 plausible but false, deceptively pleasing but based on false pretense.
 - `terrycloth` aka `towelling` or `terry cotton`